neoul/yangtree/README.md

 ## ToDo

+- RFC7952 - Defining and Using Metadata with YANG
-JSON encoding - QName for list node
+  - Check extension for YANG metadata